robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 # [Marshalling Pickles](https://frohoff.github.io/appseccali-marshalling-pickles/)
 ???
 # Java Deserialization Bug
 Object serialization technologies allow programs to easily convert in-memory objects to and from various binary and textual data formats for storage or transfer – but with great power comes great responsibility, because deserializing objects from untrusted data can ruin your day.
-We will look at historical and modern vulnerabilities across different languages and serialization technologies, including Python, Ruby, and Java, and show how to exploit these issues to achieve code execution.
-We will also cover some strategies to protect applications from these types of attacks.

 ---
 class: center, middle